Oldsmobile 98: Ninth generation (1971–1976)

 Oldsmobile built its biggest full-size car in 1971 although wheelbase was unchanged from 1970.
-The Ninety-Eights were the roomiest Oldsmobiles ever built thanks to the new GM full-size bodies which, at 64.3" front shoulder room and 63.4" rear shoulder room, set a record for interior width that would not be matched by any car until the full-size GM rear-wheel drive models of the early to mid-1990s.
-The 1971 through 1976 Ninety-Eight was very similar to the Oldsmobile 88 (which by now was called the "Delta 88") except the Ninety-Eight had a longer passenger compartment owing to its 3" longer wheelbase, and had rear Cadillac-esque tailfins to better differentiate between the two full-size models.
+The Ninety-Eights were the roomiest Oldsmobiles ever built thanks to the new GM full-size bodies which, at 64.3-inch front shoulder room and 63.4-inch rear shoulder room, set a record for interior width that would not be matched by any car until the full-size GM rear-wheel drive models of the early to mid-1990s.
+The 1971 through 1976 Ninety-Eight was very similar to the Oldsmobile 88 (which by now was called the "Delta 88") except the Ninety-Eight had a longer passenger compartment owing to its 3-inch longer wheelbase, and had rear Cadillac-esque tailfins to better differentiate between the two full-size models.

 The standard 455 cubic-inch Rocket V8 was rated at 320 hp and designed to run on lower octane regular lead, low-lead or unleaded gasoline for the first time this year thanks to a General Motors-mandate that all engines be designed to run on such fuels in preparation for the catalytic converter equipped cars of 1975 and later years that absolutely required unleaded gasoline.
 Despite this, a few 1975 and 1976 Ninety Eights were released from this catalytic converter requirement in Canada and were given certification along with exemption from requiring unleaded gasoline.
 V8s were progressively detuned as production wore on in line with tighter emission standards.
 Trunk mounted louvers for the flow through ventilation system were only found on 1971 models (as in many other GM models of 1971).
 The louvers were moved to the doorjambs for 1972-1976 models.
 From 1971 to 1976, Oldsmobile's full-sized Custom Cruiser station wagon shared the 127.0 in wheelbase and 455 cubic-inch V8 with the Oldsmobile Ninety-Eight, and shared its interior and exterior styling, in particular the Ninety-Eight's distinctive front fascia and rear quarter panels complete with fender skirts.

 The number of body styles was reduced to four for 1971.
 The convertible was gone as were the 4-door sedan body styles.
 A new body style was the Luxury Coupe.
 For the first time ever all Oldsmobile Ninety-Eights were now hardtops, and for the first time since 1964 not all hardtops were called Holidays.
 Standard equipment included armrests, front and rear, power brakes with front discs, electric clock, carpeting, inside hood release, lamp package, power seat, power steering and Turbo-Hydramatic transmission.
 Standard tire size was J78-15.
 Interiors were vinyl, cloth and leather.
 Ninety-Eights were built in both Linden and Lansing.